 }

-To send data in this format, we use the Content-Type: application/json.
+To send data in JSON format we use the Content-Type: application/json

 The Hexlet support team or other students will answer you.